 Instead of rushing to get something open, we decided to take our time to find the right building, in the right neighborhood, and to build it the right way.
 Almost 5 years to the day after we opened Niagara Street, our production facility, tap room, and banquet center made its debut in the Old First Ward neighborhood.

-We are still getting our feet underneath us, but this facility will allow us to meet market demand for our beer locally along with freeing up capacity at Niagara for us to experiment and get creative.
-We can offer full dinner service to complement our beer portfolio and host parties of any size.
-We will strive to exceed expectations in the beer we make, the experience we offer and the service we provide.
+This facility allows us to meet market demand for our beer locally.
+We offer full dining service to complement our beer portfolio and host parties of any size.
+We will continue to strive to exceed expectations in the beer we make, the experience we offer and the service we provide.
 As we call it, FU Awesome!

-We are hoping this facility will be a showcase of Buffalo beer and something Buffalonians can be very proud of!
+We are hope this facility is a showcase of Buffalo beer and something Buffalonians can be very proud of!

 The tap room building (Pattern Building) was built around 1910 and would have been used as the workshop, drafting room, and elevator for the entire facility.
 The production space was housed in a 4 story brick building that stood where the rock climbing gym currently exists.
 The beer garden is a recreation of the courtyard that existed between the 2 spaces.